A modular framework for functions of Knopp and indefinite binary quadratic forms: Introduction and statement of results

 \section{Introduction and statement of results}

 Throughout the paper $D>0$ is a non-square discriminant, $k\in2\N$, $\Qc_d$ denotes the set of integral binary quadratic forms $Q=[a,b,c]$ of discriminant $d\in\Z$, and $\H$ is the complex upper half-plane.
-In $1975$, Zagier \cite{zagier75} introduced the functions\footnote{We define $f_{\k,D}$ in Zagier's original normalization, which differs from the normalization used in \cite{BKK} for instance.}
+In $1975$, Zagier \cite{zagier75} introduced the functions\footnote{We define $f_{\k,D}$ in Zagier's original normalization, which differs from the normalization used in \cite{BKK}.}

-and proved that they are cusp forms if $\k>1$ (if $\k=1$, one may use Hecke's trick, see \cite{koh}*{p.\ $239$}).
-To name a few prominent applications of the $f_{\k,D}$'s, they are coefficients of the holomorphic kernel function of the Shimura \cite{shim} and Shintani \cite{shin} lifts due to \cite{koh}, and they are closely related to central $L$-values by \cite{koza81}.
-Their even periods are rational according to \cite{koza84}.
+and proved that they are weight $2\kappa$ cusp forms if $\k>1$ (if $\k=1$, one may use Hecke's trick, see \cite{koh}*{p.\ $239$}).
+To name a few prominent applications of the $f_{\k,D}$, they are coefficients of the holomorphic kernel function of the Shimura \cite{shim} and Shintani \cite{shin} lifts due to \cite{koh}, and they are closely related to central $L$-values by \cite{koza81}.
+Their even periods are rational according to \cite{koza84}, and they generate the space of weight $2\kappa$ cusp forms \cite{katok}.

-Over $30$ years ago, Knopp \cite{knopp90}*{$(4.5)$} found a term-by-term preimage of each $f_{\k,D}$ under the {\it Bol operator} $\D^{2k-1}$ \cite{bruonrho}, where $\D\coloneqq\frac{1}{2\pi i}\frac{\del}{\del\t}$ (compare Proposition \ref{prop:psiprop} (2)).
-To ensure convergence after summing over $Q\in\Qc_D$, he changed the sign of $k$ in his result afterwards, which lead to (here and throughout $\Log$ denotes the prinicpal branch of the complex logarithm)
+Over $30$ years ago, Knopp \cite{knopp90}*{$(4.5)$} found a term-by-term preimage of each $f_{k,D}$ under the {\it Bol operator} $\D^{2k-1}$, where $\D\coloneqq\frac{1}{2\pi i}\frac{\del}{\del\t}$ (compare Proposition \ref{prop:psiprop} (2)).
+We refer to Knopp's earlier work \cites{knopp62, knopp64, knopp74} and to the references \cites{bruonrho, eichler, lehner71} for the importance of the Bol operator.
+To ensure convergence after summing over $Q\in\Qc_D$, Knopp changed the sign of $k$ in his result afterwards, which lead to (throughout $\Log$ denotes the principal branch of the complex logarithm)